A Glimmer Of Freedom

 If you choose option 1 or 2, you’ll know the state of charge of your battery and whether it has survived the isolation.
 If it didn’t fare well, you’ll know whether it needs to be recharged or even replaced.

-Whatever your feelings about the easing of restrictions and your first taste of freedom, it’s worth checking your batteries and making sure they’re ready as soon as you are.
+Before you make that first dash into freedom, it’s worth checking your batteries and making sure they’re ready as soon as you are.